Policy Advisor (Service Responses to Family Violence)

-Domestic Violence Victoria (DV Vic) is the peak body for specialist family violence services for women and children in Victoria.
+Domestic Violence Victoria (DV Vic) is the peak body for specialist family violence services for victim survivors in Victoria.
 We are an independent, non-government organisation.
-Our vision is for a world where women and children can live fulfilled lives, free from fear and violence.
+Our vision is for a world where everyone can live fulfilled lives, free from fear and violence.

 - Above award wages and conditions under its Enterprise Agreement

 - Generous salary packaging options (total of $15,900), and meals and entertainment packaging

 - Access to an additional support including Employee Assistance Program, and

 - Individual Annual Professional Development budget.

 DV Vic seeks a Policy Advisor (Service Responses to Family Violence) to support our work of informing and influencing public policy development, particularly in the context of the Royal Commission into Family Violence reforms.

 The Policy Advisor (Service Responses to Family Violence) will lead policy development in specified portfolio areas primarily related to specialist family violence service delivery and other service responses to family violence.
 The Policy Advisor will work closely with DV Vic’s Policy and Practice Development Unit as well as represent DV Vic and its members on reference and/or advisory groups and provide expert advice in line with DV Vic strategic priorities.

 Reporting directly to the Policy Unit Manager and working within a dynamic and innovative policy team and collaboratively with member services, you will have excellent written, verbal and interpersonal communication skills and a comprehensive understanding of the determinants, dynamics and impact of violence against adults and children.

 Possessing an ability to work responsively, you will hold the skills necessary to undertake consultation; analyse and critique current evidence, work constructively with partner organisations and contribute to the development of high-quality policy and advocacy positions.